Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

-To become a special education assistant in BC, you could complete a special education assistant diploma program from a reputable college or university and gain real-life experience by doing a practicum.
+To become an education assistant in BC, you could complete an education assistant program from a reputable college or university and gain real-life experience by doing a practicum.

 When you’re picking a program, ensure that the program or course provides you with comprehensive training and knowledge that will allow you to work with a wide variety of individuals with varying disabilities.
 A solid program should:

 • Give you an in-depth understanding of all the disabilities, including Autism Spectrum Disorders, Fetal Alcohol Spectrum Disorders, dyslexia, Angelman Syndrome, Williams Syndrome, PKU, Prader-Willi and other physical, cognitive and social impairments.
 Additionally, the curriculum should also instruct the students on the impact these disabilities have on individual behaviour and learning capabilities.

 • Teach educational and behavioural techniques to promote a positive and productive learning environment for special needs individuals.

 • Include training on Mandt, a comprehensive, integrated approach to preventing, de-escalating, and intervening when the behaviour of an individual poses a threat to themselves or others.

 • Include certification workshops on non-violent crisis intervention, first aid, assessment of basic language and learning skills, and personal care skills.

 • Teach the nuances of ethics and effective communication techniques to deal with both special needs individuals and their families.